 You don’t have to look hard to find evidence that group health insurance has become prohibitively expensive for small businesses with fewer than 50 full-time employees.
 As we’ve reported in the past, annual group health insurance premiums in 2017 for small businesses were $6,486 for single coverage and $17,615 for family coverage.

 Additionally, traditional group health benefits come with other costs that can stretch a company’s budget.
 The cost to administer group health benefits adds up to over $12,000 each year.
 With figures like these, it’s no wonder that the number of small businesses offering group health insurance has declined by 25 percent since 2010.
 Currently, less than half of small businesses offer any kind of health insurance to their workers.
-To learn more, check out our eBook on personalized benefits.

 Besides high premiums, expensive administrative costs and minimum participation requirements, there is also the fact that traditional group benefits are too one-size-fits-all.
 This means that some employees may end up with benefits they don’t need, while others may lack critical benefits.
 Another downside is that group plans aren’t portable—when an employee moves on, their benefits stay put.